obie-china/HH-Data-Eng-Case-Study/README.md

 # HH-Data-Eng-Case-Study

-This is the Repository for the Helium Health Case Study.
+This is the repository for the Helium Health Case Study solutions.